 Fulbright Canada’s support has enabled me to return to the northern border and to work to uncover the lives of women whose stories are truly fascinating but have yet to be told.
 I’ve very much appreciated the generosity and collegiality of both faculty and students in the School for the Study of Canada at Trent University.

-Dr. Bantra’s proposed research focuses on South Asian and Black diasporic women’s writing (SABLA).
+Dr. Batra’s proposed research focuses on South Asian and Black diasporic women’s writing (SABLA).
 SABLA, a Hindi and Punjabi word for ‘empowered’, directs attention to how writing is a means of empowerment for women.
 This research will be in collaboration with the Orlando Project in Women’s Writing, a digital project developed at the University of Alberta.

 I am eager to learn how diasporic women understand and narrate stories of struggles and successes encountered on their educational journeys, and to integrate these experiences carefully, respectfully, and ethically in literary and cultural studies.